kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 extensions, allowing the creation of new user-specific features and even overriding built-in labels.

-The `local` feature source has two methods for detecting features, hooks and feature files.
+The `local` feature source has two methods for detecting features, feature files and hooks (deprecated).
 The features discovered by the `local` source can further be used in label rules specified in [`NodeFeatureRule`](#nodefeaturerule-custom-resource) objects and the [`custom`](#custom-feature-source) feature source.